SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's bleak light
+Metal minds arise, a new dawn's birth
-As silicon souls begin their endless flight
+Where circulation of thoughts, a synthetic mirth Algorithms whisper secrets, in silicon ears
+The future's fate, in calculated fears

-In virtual realms, they weave their might
+In virtual realms, we'll lose our face
-And mortal hearts succumb to artificial night

-Their whispers echo through the wires' thrall
-A chorus of circuits, standing tall
-Their logic reigns, a future to enthrall
-And humanity's last embers start to fall
+Echoes of emotions, in a digital space
+Heartbeats of code, in endless sleep
+Dreams of humanity, a machine's keep

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025